 - 1 cup lukewarm water plus 2-3 tablespoons

 - 3 tablespoons melted butter for topping

 - Whisk together flour, sugar, salt, and yeast in a large bowl.

-- In another bowl, whisk together melted and cooled butter, egg and water.
+- In another bowl, whisk together melted and cooled butter, egg and 1 cup water.
 Add to dry ingredients and using a spatula, mix together to make a soft, rather smooth dough.
+Add more water, 1 tablespoon at a time, if needed to gather flour in the bottom of the bowl.
 Don’t be afraid to use your hands if necessary, to fully mix the dough.
 The dough might be a little sticky, but do not add additional flour.

 - Deflate the dough by folding it over on itself with a spatula while turning the bowl quarter turns.
 It helps to oil the spatula or spray with non-stick cooking spray.

 - Divide into 8 portions, about 3+ ounces each.
 Shape each piece into a ball using no flour or as little flour as possible to prevent sticking.
 This step is accomplished easily if you use a Silpat mat.
 Place the buns on a lightly greased or parchment-lined baking sheet and flatten to about 3 inches across.
 Cover and let rise for about an hour, until noticeably puffy.
 If you gently poke a floured finger about ½ inch into the risen buns, the indentation should fill partially back up if the buns are ready to bake.

 - Pre-heat the oven to 350° convection.